 You are ready to make the jump from renting to buying a home.
 That is good news.
 Buying a home today is more affordable than it has been in decades.
-The National Association of Realtors reported that in late 2018, the median sales price of existing homes across the country stood at $263,900.
-That is a 4.3% percent gain from the previous year.
-That is good news for sellers, but bad news for buyers.
+The National Association of Realtors' latest report for 2021 states that the median sales price of existing homes across the country stood at $356,700.
+That is a 15.4% percent gain from the previous year.
+That is good news for sellers but bad news for buyers.

 At the same time, borrowing money to finance a home is getting more costly, too.
-In late December 2018, Mortgage News Daily reported that the average interest rate on a 30-year fixed-rate mortgage rose to 4.63 percent, which is moderately above the prior year rate and still relatively low by historical standards.
+In December 2021, Mortgage News Daily reported that the average interest rate on a 30-year fixed-rate mortgage rose to 3.26 percent, almost half a percentage point increase from last year.
+Yet, rates remain relatively low by historical standards.

 Homes are still very affordable, but that does not mean that you can afford to buy that dream home you have located in your ideal neighborhood.